Monitoring Citrix StoreFront

 - Farm-Based Optimal HDX Connection Routing, which enables the use of the nearest NetScaler Gateway for HDX traffic routing independent of the NetScaler Gateway used for initial authentication.

 The architecture of the Citrix StoreFront is explained in Figure 1.

 - Authentication service: This service, which is an integral part of StoreFront, authenticates users to XenDesktop sites, XenApp farms, and App Controller (for SaaS apps).
 The authentication service ensures that users only need to log on to StoreFront/Receiver once.

 - Store: The store retrieves user credentials from the authentication service to authenticate users to the components providing the resources.
 The store also enumerates and aggregates the resources currently available from XenDesktop sites, XenApp farms, and App Controller (SaaS Apps).
-Users access the store through Citrix Receiver or a Receiver for Web site.
+Users access the store through Citrix Workspace App or a Receiver for Web site.

 - Application Subscription Store (Data Store): This store saves and indexes the application or desktop subscriptions of the users on a per-StoreFront Store basis.
 In contrast to older versions of StoreFront, where an external Microsoft SQL database was required, the new Application Subscription Store uses the built-in Microsoft Windows Extensible Storage Engine to store details of users’ app subscriptions locally on StoreFront servers.
 When joining a StoreFront server to a Server Group the replication of data between all members is configured automatically.